1. Writing a Multi Layer Feedforward Neural Network from Scratch

 1.1 What I am covering on this blog?

-- Honestly, a scary and another blog about writing a Neural Network from scratch but I am leaving all the complex mathematics(also giving links to them on last).
+- Honestly, a scary and another blog about writing a Neural Network from scratch but I am leaving all the complex mathematics(also giving links to them at last).

 - Doing MNIST classification using